course-details-portlet

 Learning outcome

-Students have knowledge of:
+Students completing this course will have knowledge of:

-Students have skills in:
+Students completing this course will have skills in:

-• designing a project description
+• Designing a project description

 Learning methods and activities